JonathanDPal/charistesting/organizational_scripts/README.md

 I used these scripts to help me out with keeping everything organized properly.

+Short Version:
+-
+"valuefinder" is incredibly useful for basically any sort of analysis that you may perform.
+Aside from that, it's unlikely that any of these scripts would be useful to you.

+Full Version:
+-

 check.py: This script searched through a top level output directory indicated by command line argument, then indicated how many parameter combinations had